Why should I desex my dog?

 Once desexed the bitch will have no oestrus and will not have unwanted puppies or phantom pregnancies which in some bitches causes as lot of distress.

 When should I desex my dog?

-So our recommendation is that all larger and giant breed male dogs should be desexed after 12 months of age.
+So our recommendation is that all larger and giant breed dogs should be desexed after 12 months of age.